Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 The Azure functions use the [Flex Consumption plan](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan), are written in TypeScript and run in Node.js 20.
 The popular library [PnPjs](https://pnp.github.io/pnpjs/) is used to interact with SharePoint.

+## Overview

+5 HTTP-triggered functions are deployed to show, list, register, process and remove webhooks.
+When receiving a notification from SharePoint, the service function will add a new item to the list `webhookHistory` (can be changed in environment variable `WebhookHistoryListTitle`).
+It will also record the event in Application Insights.

 ## Security of the Azure resources

 The resources deployed in Azure are configured with a high level of security: